-Before you install the Erewhon Investments demonstration system, make sure you have installed your JADE system, which includes the JADE Report Writer.
+Before you install the Erewhon Investments demonstration system, make sure you have installed your JADE system.

 The following describes how to load the Erewhon schemas from the development environment.
 This requires the examples\erewhon folder to be local or visible via a file share from the machine on which you are running the development environment.
-If this is not the case or you want to load the Erewhon schemas in batch mode, see "Batch Loading the Erewhon Schemas", later in this document.
+If this is not the case, you can get the latest version of the Erewhon files from https://github.com/jadesoftwarenz/JADE-Erewhon, by following the instructions in the README.md Markdown language document.
+If you do not want to use the JADE development environment to load the Erewhon schemas, you can load them in batch mode.
+For details, see "Batch Loading the Erewhon Schemas", later in this document.

-- 1. Click the JADE icon from your JADE program folder in the Start menu.
-This will run the JADE development environment in single-user mode. - 2.
-At the Logon form, enter a user id.
-This can be any user id you choose.
-A password is not required.
-Click OK to log on, or click Exit to shut down JADE. - If this is the first time you have logged onto JADE, you will be presented with a Tip of the Day dialog.
-Click the Close button to close this.
-You will then be presented with the Start dialog.
-Click the Cancel button to close this. - 4.
-From the Schema menu, select Load. - 5.
-In the Load Options dialog, check the Load Multiple Schemas check box. - Click the Browse button and find the <install-dir>\examples\erewhon folder (where <install-dir> is the folder in which you installed your JADE system).
-Select the ErewhonInvestments.mul file in this folder and then click Open. - 7.
-In the Load Options dialog, click OK to load the demonstration system, or click Cancel to return to the main window.
-The following schemas are loaded into your environment. - CommonSchema - ErewhonInvestmentsModelSchema - ErewhonInvestmentsViewSchema - SelfDocumentorSchema - WebServiceConsumer.
+- 1. From the Schema menu, select Load. - 2.
+In the Load Options dialog, check the Load Multiple Schemas check box. - Click the Browse button and find folder containing the Erewhon schema files.
+Select the ErewhonInvestments.mul file in this folder and then click Open. - In the Load Options dialog, click OK to load the demonstration system, or click Cancel to return to the main window.

+The following schemas are loaded into your environment.

+- CommonSchema

+- ErewhonInvestmentsModelSchema

+- □ ErewhonInvestmentsViewSchema

+- □ SelfDocumentorSchema

+- WebServiceConsumer.

-If a message box about class numbers and property sublds (shown in the following image) is displayed, click OK to ignore it.
+If a message box about class numbers and property subIds (shown in the following image) is displayed, click OK to ignore it.